Madhi railway station

-Madhi railway station is a railway station in Tapi district of Gujarat state of India.
-It is under Mumbai WR railway division of Western Railway Zone of Indian Railways.
+Madhi railway station is a railway station in the Tapi district of the Gujarat state in India.
+It is under the Mumbai WR railway division of the Western Railway Zone of Indian Railways.
 Madhi railway station is 15 km far away from Vyara.
-It is located on Udhna–Jalgaon main line of the Indian Railways.
+It is located on the Udhna-Jalgaon main line of the Indian Railways.

 It is located at 45 m above sea level and has three platforms.
 As of 2016, electrified double broad-gauge railway line exists at this station.
 Passenger, MEMU and Superfast trains halt here.